top of page

 • How you clean, enrich, and validate it

-• How tightly this data integrates into your product
+• How tightly is this data integrated into your product?

 This is the layer your customers actually experience.